Skip to content

 Returns:

-• Promise resolving to stdout text if command succeeds, or stderr text if command fails
+• Promise resolving to stdout text if stdout is non-empty, otherwise stderr text

 Examples: